NickSantini32/Easy-SDL2/README.md

 # Easy-SDL2
 A wrapper class for the SDL2 graphics library to make it more approachable for beginner and intermediate developers

-THIS DOCUMENT IS A WORK IN PROGRESS AND IS SUBJECT TO CHANGE AS MORE FEATURES ARE IMPLEMENTED/n THIS IS A VERY EARLY VERSION OF THE PRODUCT
+THIS DOCUMENT IS A WORK IN PROGRESS AND IS SUBJECT TO CHANGE AS MORE FEATURES ARE IMPLEMENTED THIS IS A VERY EARLY VERSION OF THE PRODUCT

-- Windows:
+##Windows:
   - Creation:
     - To create a window you can call one of two constructors with the given parameters